 In 2001 Corowa Shire Council, with the assistance of a Commonwealth Federation Fund Grant, purchased the site and restored Oddfellow’s Hall as a Centenary of Federation project.

-The Halls place in Australia’s Federation history stems from its use during the 1893 Corowa Conference organized by local Border Federation Leagues held in the Corowa Court House.
+The Halls place in Australia’s Federation history stems from its use during the 1893 Corowa Conference organised by local Border Federation Leagues held in the Corowa Court House.

 The hall was the venue for public meetings where the people met with politicians to discuss, debate and move resolutions on the Federation issue.

 One of these public meetings, chaired by Mr A.A.
-Piggin ,was held in the Oddfellows Hall at 8pm on the evening of 31st July 1893 prior to Dr John Quick, a delegate from the Bendigo branch of the Australian Natives Association moved his famous People ’ s Federation.
+Piggin, was held in the Oddfellows Hall on the evening of 31 July 1893 prior to Dr John Quick, a delegate from the Bendigo branch of the Australian Natives Association moved his famous People’s Federation.
 This motion was to change both the direction and pace of Federation and subsequently that led to Corowa becoming known as the “Birthplace of Federation”.